This post may contain affiliate links. Please read my disclosure policy.

 Want to get your whole house smelling like an amazing homemade apple pie, without fussing over pie dough or pastry?

-As a matter of fact, making these easy baked apples is the best kind of aromatherapy, and they taste pretty delicious.
+I’m here to tell you that making these easy baked apples is the best kind of aromatherapy, and they taste pretty delicious.

 I guarantee it’s a million times better than a pumpkin-spice candle, and you get to eat it, too.